Life Insurance For Dads Policy Guide

 Life Insurance Options – Cover Variations

 The flexibility of a policy also extends to the premiums and payouts throughout the policy.
-Increasing, decreasing, and level cover are all life insurance for dads options that you should consider at the start of your policy.
+Increasing, decreasing, and level cover are all options that you should consider at the start of your policy.

 Increasing life insurance cover

-Increasing cover means your policy will always keep up with the inflation rate.
-If you want your payout to be worth the same relative value now as twenty years ago, you should consider increasing premiums.
+Increasing your cover means your policy will always keep up with inflation.
+If you want your payout to retain the same relative value now as it did twenty years ago, you should consider increasing premiums.

 The premiums will rise annually, in line with the inflation rate, as measured by the Consumer Price Index (CPI), a UK government inflation benchmark.